INTRODUCTION AND OVERVIEW

 University Review Board (URB)

 The URB normally will hear serious disciplinary cases that involve: violations of civil or criminal laws, violations that become unusually numerous, seriously disruptive or threatening to the campus community, or violations in which a larger, more representative group is needed to determine responsibility for violating university policy.
-The URB is called upon to exercise sound objective judgment and to recommend outcomes to the Vice President for Enrollment and Student Life or their designate.
+The URB is called upon to exercise sound objective judgment and to recommend outcomes to the Dean of Students or their designate.

 The URB consists of